Madak1/2DPASS-MOS/README.md

 - gpu: The index of the GPU to use for testing
 - test: This indicates that testing will be done
 - submit_to_srever: This indicates that the result will be saved
-- num_vote: Number of views for the test-time-augmentation.
-(For more information, visit the [2DPASS](https://github.com/yanx27/2DPASS#testing) website)
+- num_vote: Number of views for the test-time-augmentation (TTA).
+For more information, visit the [2DPASS](https://github.com/yanx27/2DPASS#testing) website
 - checkpoint: The path of the model on which the test will run.

 ## Evaluation and visualization